publiclab/image-sequencer/README.md

 This method returns an object which defines the name and inputs of the modules.
 If a module name (hyphenated) is passed in the method, then only the details of that module are returned.

 The `notify` function takes two parameters `msg` and `id`, former being the message to be displayed on console (in case of CLI and node ) and a HTML component(in browser).
 The id is optional and is useful for HTML interface to give appropriate IDs.

+## Using WebAssembly for heavy pixel processing

+As of now, any of the modules, which uses changePixel function uses wasm as well.
+Both node and browser code use WebAssembly and the only region of fallback to the initial code is the one under browserified unit tests.

+The main advantage we get using wasm is blazing fast speed attained in processing pixels for many modules that is very clear from the benchmarks itself.

+The only limitation encountered was that the browser and node code for implementing wasm had to be written separately.
+This is because in browser we use ```fetch``` and in node we use ```fs``` module which both can't be used in other environment.